We are following the recommended COVID19 guidelines, however, our staff will still be receiving your calls and emails.

 You may not deal with a creditor directly, just as they may not deal with you.
 You cannot pick and choose some particular creditor and pay them "on the side", as all debts must be dealt with through the Court only.
 Any payment made by you would be illegal, and would have to be reversed by the Court.
 All creditors must be paid by the Court and under the terms of your plan, not by anyone's personal desires.
 If you want to know how much you still owe a creditor, or all creditors, visit the National Data Center website.
 Case data is refreshed once each day.
 In addition, you are mailed a report annually in February.
 This computerized record shows all the payments received by your Trustee and to whom that money was sent.

-Most creditors have ninety days from the date of your first hearing in which to file their claims.
+Most creditors have seventy days from the date your case was filed in which to file their claims.
 Any claim not filed within the time limit is a late claim and may be disallowed by the Court after objection.
 We can pay only those whose claims are filed and approved, and are prohibited from paying anyone who did not file a claim.
 Should you have any objection to any claims filed, you must immediately contact your attorney.

 Your Trustee cannot, and will not allow you to miss a Chapter 13 payment so that you can pay "new debts".
 Your old debts being paid through your case come first.